-On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120,000, of which \$98,000 was drawn down as at June 30, 2023.
-The loan provided Corby with the required funding to complete the acquisition of Ace which closed subsequent to the year-end, on July 4th, 2023.
+On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120 million, of which the full amount of credit available under the term loan agreement was utilized as of December 31, 2023.
+The loan provided Corby with the required funding to complete the acquisition of ABG which closed on July 4th, 2023.
 The loan bears interest at a market competitive, fixed rate of 5.43% per annum and matures June 30, 2033.
-Remaining available credit under the loan agreement can be drawn down by Corby until December 20, 2023 after this time the borrowing is fixed.
 Interest is payable on a quarterly basis.
 The term loan along with any accrued interest is due in full at the maturity date, June 20, 2033, while Corby has the option to make partial or total repayment at any time before the maturity date.
 The loan agreement is on arm's-length terms and, as a related party transaction, was approved by Corby's independent directors, with external financial and legal advice.